Sarvestan: History

 Sarvestan's history goes back some 2600 years when the Achaemenids established the Persian Empire.
 The Sassanid monument of Sasanids' Palace (Kakhe Sasan) is located in south east of the city 90 km from Shiraz, experts believe the monument was constructed during the Sasanid dynastic era (224-651 A.D), and it was either a governing palace or a Zoroastrian temple, probably a fire temple.
 The monument was registered in Iran's National Heritage list in 1956, but the site in danger as the result of unprofessional restorations.
 Sarvestan is the birthplace of Sheikh Yusef Sarvestani, who was a moralist.

 Demographics

 Ethnicity

 The majority of people in Sarvestan are Persians.

 Population

 At the time of the 2006 national census, the city's population was 16,846 in 4,094 households, when it was capital of the former Sarvestan District of Shiraz County.
 The following census in 2011 counted 19,116 people in 4,898 households, by which time the district had been separated from the county in the establishment of Sarvestan County.
 The city and the rural district were transferred to the new Central District, with Sarvestan as the county's capital.
 The 2016 census measured the population of the city as 18,187 people in 5,592 households.

 Vegetation

-More of the county have gramineous vegetation and two types including tree and shrub.
+Most of the county has gramineous vegetation including tree and shrub.